rtgodwin/rtgodwin.github.io/_pages/tavern2.md

 ##  Brynwyn

+- So she's a miserable racist, isn't it what's in her heart that counts?
+Plus, she says she really likes your peoples food.
 - Classic dragon slaying quest.
 Is essentially a mercenary until she is powerful enough to kill the dragon that wronged her ancestors years ago.

 ## Leafy